Illustrated Architecture Dictionary..........................

 kar TOOSH

-An oval which was drawn to contain the hieroglyphs that spelt out a king's or queen's name.
+An oval which was drawn to contain the hieroglyphs that spelled out a king's or queen's name.

 In Egyptian hieroglyphs, a cartouche is an oblong enclosure with a horizontal line at one end, indicating that the text enclosed is a royal name

-Sign representing an oval loop of rope with the ends bound together, within which the birth and coronation names of the king are inscribed.
+Sign representing an oval loop of rope with the ends bound together, within which the birthcoronation names of the king are inscribed.
 Found on obelisks, temples and other monuments.
-The loops signified the king's universal dominion and magically protected the royal name on monuments.
+The loops signified the king's universal dominion and magically protected the royal name on monuments. and

 Found in derivatives of Classical Greek and Roman architecture, including Beaux Arts Classicism, Classical Revival, Federal, Georgian Revival, Greek Revival, Neoclassicism, Renaissance Revival, Second Empire, Second Empire